getzze/RobustModels.jl/README.md

 ## Usage

-The prefered way of performing robust regression is by calling the `rlm` function:
+The preferred way of performing robust regression is by calling the `rlm` function:

 `m = rlm(X, y, MEstimator{TukeyLoss}(); initial_scale=:mad)`